The Moon Is Down (film)

 The Moon Is Down is a 1943 American war film starring Cedric Hardwicke, Lee J. Cobb and Henry Travers and directed by Irving Pichel.
 The Screenplay was written by Nunnally Johnson and is based on the 1942 novel of the same name by John Steinbeck.
-This was Dorris Bowdon's last movie and Natalie Wood's first movie and features an uncredited John Banner, who would go on to play Sgt.
+This was Dorris Bowdon's last movie, Natalie Wood's first movie; and features an uncredited John Banner, who would go on to play Sgt.
 Shultz in the TV comedy series Hogan's Heroes.

 Plot

 During World War II, German soldiers occupy a small Norwegian town.
 The citizens are forced to work the mines for the German war effort.
-The Allies attempt to aid the growing resistance movement by dropping canisters filled with explosives, weapons, ammo, and even chocolate.
+The Allies attempt to aid the growing resistance movement by dropping canisters filled with explosives, weapons, ammunition, and even chocolate.
 German soldiers are confounded by the fact that the locals resent them.
 Several German soldiers are killed or wounded and the townspeople pay a great price for their resistance.